TiagoOlivoto/metan/cran-comments.md

 # R CMD check results
 0 errors | 0 warnings | 0 notes

-# Other questions

-I have a vignette (vignettes/vignettes_metan.Rmd) that I would like to include when installing package but when I run `devtools::check()` the files in inst/doc are deleted.
-How should I proceed in this case?

 Thank for your time in helping me with this submission.